val-beresneva/GitDocs/src/snapshotting/notes.md

 To change which notes are shown by *git log*, see the "notes.displayRef" discussion in CONFIGURATION.

-See the "notes.rewrite.<command>" configuration for a way to carry notes across commands that rewrite commits.
+To check the way to carry notes across commands that rewrite commits, see the "notes.rewrite.<command>" configuration.

 ## SUBCOMMANDS
 `list`